zarf-dev/zarf/docs/workstation.md

 1. Download:

-    - The zarf cluster initialization package: `zarf-init-amd64.tar.zst` or `zarf-init-arm64.tar.zst`.
+    - The zarf cluster initialization package: `zarf-init-<arch>.tar.zst`.

     - The appropriate zarf binary for your system (choose _one_):